Root aphids are a big problem for succulent plants and root crops.

 Additionally, root aphids’ bodies are teardrop shaped, and they have two pointy protrusions (cornicals) on their hind ends.

 Aphids feeding on the root system are closely related to leaf and stem sucking aphids.
 All belong to the Phylloxera family of insects.

 Unlike their aboveground cousins (e.g., green peach aphids and melon aphids) root aphids are relatively stationary.

-How Do You Know You Have Root Aphids?
+How Do You Know If You Have A Root Aphid Problem?

-Aphids attacking root area congregate in groups underground on the roots of plants causing root aphid damage.
+Aphids attacking root areas below the soil line congregate in groups underground on the roots of plants causing root aphid damage.

-You can recognize their presence by the masses of soft, white tissues on infested plants these colonies create in the roots.
+You can recognize their presence by the masses of soft, white tissues on infested plants these colonies build in the roots.

 They’re sometimes referred to white soil mites.